Kotlin/kotlinx.serialization/docs/serializers.md

   It receives an instance of [Encoder] and a value to serialize.
   It uses `encodeXxx` functions of `Encoder` to represent a value as a sequence of primitives.
 There is an `encodeXxx` for each primitive type supported by serialization.
-  In our example [encodeString][Encoder.encodeString] is used.
+  In our example, [encodeString][Encoder.encodeString] is used.

 * The [deserialize][DeserializationStrategy.deserialize] function implements [DeserializationStrategy].
   It receives an instance of [Decoder] and returns a deserialized value.
 It uses `decodeXxx` functions of `Decoder` that mirror the corresponding functions of `Encoder`.
-  In our example [decodeString][Decoder.decodeString] is used.
+  In our example, [decodeString][Decoder.decodeString] is used.

-* The [descriptor][KSerializer.descriptor] property must faithfully explain what exactly `encodeXxx` and `decodeXxx` functions do, so that a format implementation knows in advance what encoding/decoding methods they call.
+* The [descriptor][KSerializer.descriptor] property must faithfully explain what exactly `encodeXxx` and `decodeXxx` functions do so that a format implementation knows in advance what encoding/decoding methods they call.
   Some formats might also use it to generate a schema of the serialized data.
-For primitive serialization the [PrimitiveSerialDescriptor][PrimitiveSerialDescriptor()] function must be used with a unique name of the type that is being serialized.
+For primitive serialization, the [PrimitiveSerialDescriptor][PrimitiveSerialDescriptor()] function must be used with a unique name of the type that is being serialized.
-  [PrimitiveKind] describes the specific `encodeXxx`/`decodeXxx` method that is being used in implementation.
+  [PrimitiveKind] describes the specific `encodeXxx`/`decodeXxx` method that is being used in the implementation.

-> When the `descriptor` does not corresponding to the encoding/decoding methods, then the behavior of the resulting code
+> When the `descriptor` does not correspond to the encoding/decoding methods, then the behavior of the resulting code
 > is unspecified and may arbitrary change in futures updates.

 The next step is to bind serializer to a class.
 This is done with the [`@Serializable`][Serializable]annotation by adding